 In M.C.A.
 Hogarth'sTales Of The Jokka stories, this is the inevitable fate of females.
 All Jokka risk "Mind Death" if they become overheated or stressed, losing all ability to reason.
 Males and neuters can avoid this by taking care to avoid pushing themselves, females can't avoid the stress of childbirth however.
 Every birth runs increasing risk of inducing further senility for the mother, until their mind is completely gone.

 In Dollhouse, the Actives are supposedly like this between missions, although evidence suggests that this may not be as complete as the characters believe.

 The characters know it, too.
 To wit: Topher's aversion to the Actives "grouping", or making basic friendships that endure through wipes.
 The same processes that creates the "grouping" effect can cause the chance of a "composite event", or the Active gaining access to all their previous personas at once, because it penetrates through the wipe.

-In Season 6 of Buffy the Vampire Slayer, Buffy sees herself as being this trope, stating multiple times that she can't feel anything since she was brought back from the dead.
+In Season 6 of Buffy the Vampire Slayer, Buffy sees herself as being this trope, stating multiple times that she can't feel anything since she was traumatized by being brought back from the dead.
 This also constitutes the theme of most of her songs in the musical episode.
 She isn't really an empty shell though, and gets better by the end of the season.